initialed85/mac_os_scripts/README.md

 What you will want to do is edit run_during_build.sh and put all the necessary passwords, network paths etc in before you mix the script into your image building system.

+Then, when you're ready to ship it, simply run "build.sh" or "build.bat" (depending on your platform) and it should put all the necessary parts into a "deploy" folder for you.

 ### How do I work on it?